NicDuquette/Beamer-template/README.md

 + *Pygments styles*: `mydark.py` and `mylight.py` are also stored in the root directory, and must be copied to the pygments styles folder before you begin.
-+ Image files used in this README are stashed in `/markdown/`; you can ignore those.

 ## System requirements